Quantum Mechanics in Terms of Realism

 1) The wave function $\psi ({\bf x},t)$ is not taken as an objective physical field like the electromagnetic field, but as a probability amplitude.
-And the probabilities to which it refers are not the probabilities that something is true or something will happen, whether it is observed or not (as in statisti cal mechanics), but are the probabilities of specified outcomes of measure ments or observations.
-Moreover, and most important, the observer is not just another physical object, but is the linguistic ego, something which nowhere appears as a symbol in the formalism.
-An electron does not have an exact location as long as we do not observe it, but it does have one when we observe it. ``The 'trajectory' arises only by our observing it'' (``Die 'Bahn' entsteht erst dadurch, da\ss\ wir sie beobachten''$^{(3)})$.
-In this way the Copenhagen interpretation speaks of position, and of momentum, angular momentum etc. only as ``observables'', not as real properties, which the objects have independent of whether or not we observe them.
-Therefore the observer and the measurement are indispensable elements in defining the theory.
+And the probabilities to which it refers are not the probabilities that something is true or something will happen, whether it is observed or not (as in statistical mechanics) but the probabilities of specified outcomes of measurements or observations.
+Most importantly, the observer is not just another physical object but the linguistic ego, something which appears nowhere as a mathematical symbol in the formalism.
+An electron does not have an exact location as long as we do not observe it, but it does have one when we observe it. ``The `trajectory' arises only by our observing it'' \cite{Hei}.
+In this way the Copenhagen interpretation speaks of position and of momentum, angular momentum components and others only as ``observables'', not as real properties which objects have regardless of whether we observe them or not.
+The observer and the measurement are therefore indispensable elements in defining the theory.
 In all other physical theories the observer's only function is to test and apply the theory, not to define it.
 The Copenhagen interpretation thus rejects the language of epistemological realism.
-In my opinion, this is the most serious difficulty of that interpretation.
+In my opinion, this is the most serious difficulty with that interpretation.

-2) The Copenhagen interpretation maintains that it is impossible, in principle, to explain the probabilistic behavior in quantum physics by some underlying deterministic processes and variables that would specify the physical situations in more detail than it is done by the $\psi $ function.
+2) According to the Copenhagen interpretation it is impossible, in principle, to explain the probabilistic behaviour in quantum physics as the result of some underlying deterministic processes.
 This means that the Copenhagen interpretation rejects determinism.
-This point will be examined further in Sec.~4.7.
+This point will be examined further in Chap.~2.

-3) In the Copenhagen view concepts that refer to point particles (single, sharp position, etc.) are applied to the microscopic objects, whereas the $\psi $ function is the solution of a field equation, namely a partial differential equation, like Schr\"odinger's, and may show up wave-like behavior.
-This has been called the ``wave-particle duality'', and it has been asserted that a unifying picture of the microscopic objects cannot exist.
+3) In the Copenhagen view concepts that refer to pointlike particles (with single, sharp position) are applied to micro-objects, whereas the $\psi $ function is the solution of a field equation, namely a partial differential equation, like Schr\"odinger's, and may show up wave-like behaviour.
+This has been called the ``wave-particle duality'', and it has been asserted that a unifying picture of micro-objects cannot exist.